 Buyer’s Closing Certificate.
 The Seller must have received a certificate of the Buyer, certifying to the truth of the statements in Sections 7.1 and 7.2.

 No Litigation.
-There must be
+There must be no Litigation that does one or more of the following:

-no action, suit, or proceeding before any court or any governmental or regulatory authority that has been commenced and is still pending;

-no investigation by any governmental or regulatory authority that has been commenced and is still pending; and

-no action, suit, or proceeding by any governmental or regulatory authority that has been threatened against the Seller or the Buyer

-that in any instance

 Seeks to restrain, prevent, or change the transactions that this Agreement contemplates.

 Questions the validity or legality of the transactions that this Agreement contemplates.